PFAS in food, feed and animals

 PFAS can be found in foodstuffs if they are produced in a polluted area.

-PFAS binds to protein and is found in the highest concentrations in animal products as beef and fish.
-For meat the source of PFAS can be feed or water, and for vegetables PFAS can be found primarily in stems and vegetative parts of the plants.
+In the Danish Veterinary and Food Administration (DVFA) investigations of cattle, PFOS is the substance, which is most often found.
+PFOS binds to protein and is found in the highest concentrations in animal products such as beef and fish.
+For meat the source of PFOS can be feed or water.

 EFSA expects that the European citizens' exposure to PFAS through food primarily comes from fish (ca. 60 %), fruit (ca. 13 %), eggs (ca. 11 %) and meat (ca. 8 %), whereas vegetables, dairy, and drinking water contributes less than this.
 The contributions are a combination of content in foods and diet patterns.

-In 2020 EFSA reduced the acceptable weekly intake to 4 ng/kg bodyweight for the sums of PFOS, PFOA, PFHxS og PFNA.
+In 2020 EFSA reduced the acceptable weekly intake to 4 ng/kg bodyweight for the sum of the substances PFOS, PFOA, PFHxS and PFNA.

 Legislation

-EU has maximum limits for PFAS in animal product in regulation 2022/2388.
-The regulation sets maximum limits for PFOS, PFOA, PFNA and PFHxS individually and for the sum of the PFAS4 in fishery products, meat and eggs.
+EU has set maximum limits for PFAS in animal products in regulation 2023/915.
+The regulation sets maximum limits for PFOS, PFOA, PFNA and PFHxS individually and for the sum of the four substances (4PFAS) in fishery products, meat and eggs.

 Environmental hot spot contaminations

-PFAS can accumulate in animals and mainly binds to proteins.
+PFAS can accumulate in animals.
 When elevated levels of PFAS in the environment is found and there is food production on the area, the DVFA will evaluate the risk of non-compliance levels of PFAS in the produced food.
 Samples of blood from grassing animals, meat or fruit and vegetables can be taken to evaluate levels of PFAS in the produced food.
 If non-compliant levels are found, the DVFA will ban sales of the commodities from this area.

 Food contact materials

-PFAS have been used in food contact materials such as baking sheets, muffin forms, fast food paper and board etc. Denmark banned marketing of food contact materials with added PFAS in 2020.
+Previously, PFAS have been used in paper and board food contact materials such as baking sheets, muffin forms and fast food paper.
+Denmark banned marketing of paper and board food contact materials with added PFAS in 2020.